sanctum-black/guided-projects/README.md

 If you have any questions, suggestions or requests, contact me directly using the [Contact Form](https://pabloagn.com/contact/).

 ## License
-All content on this repo is licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/legalcode).
+All content on this repo is licensed under a [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 You can find the license for this repo [here](https://github.com/pabloaguirrenck/guided-projects/blob/master/LICENSE).

 You are welcome to clone & distribute my content, given that you stick to the license standards above.